Online Since 1999 Site Secure

 Verdict:

 Three 5G Broadband is proof that 5G is useful for more than just phones.
 In fact, it's a true alternative to fibre broadband.
-While it can’t quite match full fibre for speed, it comfortably beats most fibre to the cabinet plans, all at a potentially lower cost and with a simpler setup.
+While it can’t quite match full fibre for speed, it can beat most fibre to the cabinet plans, all at a potentially lower cost and with a simpler setup.

 star imagestar imagestar imagestar imagehalf star image